 If you live in the nation’s capital, you probably have to file a District of Columbia income tax return and pay local taxes.
 This guide focuses on some things to know about D.C.’s individual income tax.

-The basics of District of Columbia income tax
+What are some basics of District of Columbia income taxes?

 Washington, D.C.’s Office of Tax and Revenue collects local tax revenues — including personal income tax, real property tax, business tax and sales tax — and administers D.C. tax laws.
 For questions, call the OTR at 1-202-727-4829 or visit its walk-in customer service center at 1101 Fourth Street SW, Suite W270, Washington, D.C.
 20024, from 8:15 a.m. to 5:30 p.m.
 Monday through Friday.
 You can get help with tax forms, preparing income tax returns, payment agreements, tracking your refund status and more.